s-k-z/seventy-hccs/README.md

 ## To run the script

 1. Ensure you have KoLMafia r26624 or later [available here](https://github.com/kolmafia/kolmafia/releases)
-2. Ensure **seventy_hccs.ccs** exists in the the KoLMafia ccs folder
-3. Set properties in kolmafia to appropriate values:
+2. Set properties in kolmafia to appropriate values:

    - seventyhccs_main_clan - Must be a name of a clan with a fully stocked VIP lounge
    - seventyhccs_side_clan - Must be a name of a clan with a fax machine and slimetube
-   - seventyhccs_fortune_friend - Optional character name in main clan that will respond to fortune teller requests
    - seventyhccs_stillsuit_target - Optional familiar name to be equipped with the tiny stillsuit

-4. Run the script file named **seventy-hccs.js** using KoLMafia
+3. Run the script file named **seventy-hccs.js** using KoLMafia

 ## Building from source